Your Complete Guide to Paying Overseas Contractors and Employees

 While using your bank might be a more convenient option, it may also be more expensive.
 It is worthwhile to get in touch with businesses specifically set up to provide low cost money exchange at good exchange rates.

-Companies like Wise, OFX, World First, TorFX, XE, InstaReM and CurrencyFair allow you to transfer money directly into the recipient’s bank account using their online services and call centres.
+Companies like Wise, OFX, World First, TorFX, XE, and CurrencyFair allow you to transfer money directly into the recipient’s bank account using their online services and call centres.
 Some currency exchange providers like Western Union and MoneyGram let the recipient collect their funds in cash.

 We recommend using our comparison tables for international money transfers or currency exchange to help you with your decision.